Apple, Qualcomm gird for next phase of patent battle after mixed US rulings

 Apple has also racked up victories by having many of Qualcomm's patents invalidated, at least on a preliminary basis.
 And the chip supplier has been dealt setbacks in its FTC trial, where a pre-trial ruling forced it to license its technology to other chip firms.

-Of the two cases decided on Tuesday by the ITC, the ruling favourable to Apple can only be appealed to a federal court.
-The ruling favourable to Qualcomm faces review by the full six-member ITC, which will make a final decision.
+Of the two cases decided on Tuesday by the ITC, the ruling favorable to Apple can only be appealed to a federal court.
+The ruling favorable to Qualcomm faces review by the full six-member ITC, which will make a final decision.

 (Reporting by Jan Wolfe and Stephen Nellis; Editing by Cynthia Osterman and Grant McCool)